worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 - [ ] **Record System Information**: Detail the system specifics where the package is run, including Operating System, Processor, Memory Available, and Software Version (including edition for Stata).

 #### 4. Time Spent
-- [ ] **Record Time Spent**: Document the time spent, noted in a comment on the GitHub issue, tagging Luise or Mer.
+- [ ] **Record Time Spent**: Document the time spent since the beginning of the review until the reproducibility package is published (see below).

 ## 6. Confirm initial run

 - [ ] If the package runs successfully from start to finish:
   - [ ] Note the run time.
-  - [ ] Contact Mer/Luise with your findings.
-  - [ ] Mer/Luise will send confirmation to the authors with an estimated date for the return of the report.
+  - [ ] Send the confirmation to the authors with an estimated date for the return of the report (2 weeks).
-  - [ ] Request any missing information for the package or publication from Mer/Luise.
+  - [ ] Notify the authors of any missing information for the publication.

 ## 7. Verify stability

-- [ ] Run the package multiple times based on runtime to ensure stability:
+- [ ] Run the package one more time based to ensure stability.
+If the package takes more than 3 days to run, though, feel free to omit this step.
-  - Packages with a runtime under a day: run twice.
-  - Packages with a runtime over a day: run once.
 - [ ] Use Git locally to track and ensure output stability across runs.
 - [ ] Confirm that outputs are consistent across runs:
   - [ ] If discrepancies occur between runs, document them and update the Git repo.
 If the reproducibility package is in Stata, run `reprun` on it to detect where they start appearing.
-Mer/Luise may return the package to the authors for corrections, detailing the issues found.
+If it's in R or Python, or if `reprun` didn't work, discuss with the coordinator or the rest of the team to try to find where the issue is.
+Return the package to the authors for corrections, detailing the issues found.

 ## 8. Verify consistency with the manuscript